gshipley/summitlab14/Chapters/900-Apendix-A.md

 ##**Removing applications from a node**

 While trying to add a node to a district, a common error is that the node already has user applications on it.
 In order to be able to add this node to a district, you will either need to move these applications to another node or delete the applications.
 In this training class, it is suggested that you simply delete the application as we are working in a single node host configuration.
-In order to remove a users application, issue the following commands:
+In order to remove a user's application as an administrator, issue the following commands:

     # oo-admin-ctl-app -l username -a appname -c stop
     # oo-admin-ctl-app -l username -a appname -c destroy

-The above commands will stop the users application and them remove the application from the node.
+The above commands will stop the user's application and them remove the application from the node.
 If you want to preserve the application data, you should backup the application first using the snapshot tool that is part of the RHC command line tools.

 <!--BREAK-->